FrenzY8/Simple-Economy-Bot/README.md

 # Economy Bot ( with Register System )
-A Discord.js economy bot without any database module needed. only saved on your pc's
+- A Discord.js economy bot without any database module needed. only saved on your pc's

-# Installations
+- > Installtation
-- npm install
+- npm install // npm i

 # Commands
 > Player (User)